Welcome to Plymouth University's Wilderness and Expedition Medicine Society (aka PUWEMS)

 The aim -

-- To inspire students to explore wilderness and expedition medicine
+- To inspire students to explore wilderness and expedition medicine and learn how to deal with life threatening situations in remote environments

 - To equip students with the skills needed to provide good medicine in challenging environments through workshops and conferences